dwave-examples/job-shop-scheduling-cqm/README.md

 ```

 Note that:
 - tasks must be executed sequentially;
 - `dur` refers to the processing duration of a task;
-- when duration is 0 for a task, the task will not be executed;
-- this demo solves a variant of job-shop-scheduling problem,
+- this demo solves a variant of job-shop-scheduling problem
- which enforces a one-to-one relationship between tasks and machines, therefore,
-the number of tasks per job is always equal to the number of machines in the problem.

 The program produces a solution schedule like this: